 These portfolios typically exhibit more volatility and potential for capital losses due to higher exposure to equities and exposure to offshore markets where currency fluctuations may result in capital losses.
-These portfolios typically target returns in the region of 5% - 6% above inflation over the long term.
+These portfolios typically target returns of 3% above inflation over the long term.